To create your Hub Executor, you just need to run:

 MyExecutor/ ├── Dockerfile # Advanced configuration will generate this file ├── manifest.yml ├── config.yml ├── README.md ├── requirements.txt └── executor.py

-manifest.ymlshould contain the annotations of the Executor for getting better appealing on Jina Hub.
+manifest.ymlshould contain the Executor’s annotations for getting better exposure on Jina Hub.

 manifest.yml is optional.

 manifest.yml annotates your image so that it can be better managed by the Hub portal.
-To get better appealing on Jina Hub, you may want to
+To get better exposure on Jina Hub, you may want to

 ||The version of the manifest protocol||